qiyanjun/2020f-UVA-CS-MachineLearningDeep/About.md

 + #### TA office hours and recitals
   - Via Zoom / Link Shared via Collab maillist
-  - Tue / Thur 5pm-6pm
+  - Tue / Thur: 5pm-6pm
-  - On a few Fridays, we will add recital sessions from TA or invited speakers to teach students about deep learning platforms or libraries.
+  - On multiple Fridays, we will add recital sessions from TA or invited speakers to teach students about deep learning platforms or libraries.
 Specific dates will be communicated via our Collab maillist.
 These sessions are totally optional!
-So far I have planned five recitals to cover:
+So far we have five recitals that will cover:
      + Scikit-learn library
+     + Machine Learning in the cloud: AWS invited speaker
      + Pytorch platform
-     + Machine Learning in the cloud: AWS invited speaker
      + RL Gym – invited speaker
      + Adversarial ML – invited speaker